nnethercote/perf-book/src/compile-times.md

 cases on Linux and Windows.
 There is a [GitHub Issue] tracking full support for lld.

 Another option is [mold], which is currently available on Linux and macOS.
-It is specified in much the same way as lld.
 Simply substitute `mold` for `lld` in the instructions above.

 [mold]: https://github.com/rui314/mold